msameert/cgpa_calculation/README.md

 # 2nd Semester CGPA Calculator

-A Streamlit app to calculate your 2nd semester GPA and overall CGPA, with shared history storage.
+A Streamlit app to calculate 2nd semester GPA and overall CGPA, with shared history storage.
+Uni wasn't updating the GPA and CGPA, so i built my own calculator and shared it with my friends so i can have their data as well without letting them know ;)

 ## Features